-BVES Inc. board member Paul Marconi, who will be the President and Treasurer of BVES Inc upon the completion of the transfer, is the director designated to report directly to the Commission on safety issues.
-Mr. Marconi has been with BVES Inc. since 2014 and was its Director, responsible for all BVES Inc. operations -- including in respect of safety -- since 2016.
-Mr. Marconi is a member of the safety committee of BVES Inc.'s board of directors.
+Board of Director Paul Marconi is the Board member designated to report directly to the Commission on safety issues.
+Mr. Marconi is also President of BVES and has been with BVES since 2014.
+Since 2016, he was the director of BVES, as a division of Golden State Water Company, and responsible for all BVES operations, including safety-related matters.
+Mr. Marconi is also a member of the safety committee of Bear Valley's Board of Directors.